lonelydev/caloohpay/CONTRIBUTING.md

 ## Branch protection and releases

 - Push to branches on your fork and open a PR to `main` (or `develop` if used).
 - The repo is configured with Husky hooks to run typecheck/lint/test during commit/push.
-CI should run `npm run verify`.
+CI runs the same checks (`npm run typecheck`, `npm run lint`, `npm test`) plus `npm run build`.

 ## Reporting issues